qdrant/landing_page/qdrant-landing/content/documentation/integrations/privategpt.md

 poetry install --extras qdrant
 ```

-By default Qdrant tries to connect to an instance at http://localhost:3000.

 Qdrant settings can be configured by setting values to the qdrant property in the `settings.yaml` file.
+By default, Qdrant tries to connect to an instance at http://localhost:3000.

 Example:
 ```yaml